XamSome/awesome-xamarin/README.md

 * [ManageSleep ★4](https://github.com/molinch/Xam.Plugins.ManageSleep) - Manage auto sleep / auto lock in all platforms.
 This is useful when dealing with long running processes
 * [Messaging ★25](https://github.com/cjlotz/Xamarin.Plugins) - The Messaging plugin makes it possible to make a phone call, send a sms or send an e-mail using the default messaging applications on the different mobile platforms.
 * [notifications ★5](https://github.com/aritchie/notifications) - Notifications plugin for Xamarin and Windows
+* [Pontoon](https://github.com/inthehand/Pontoon) - A flexible bridge to the Universal Windows Platform
 * [Telephony ★8](https://github.com/ghuntley/telephony) - Email, sms, voice and video call functionality
 * [userdialogs ★92](https://github.com/aritchie/userdialogs) - Standard user dialogs from a shared/portable library.
 * [Version](https://github.com/mtrinder/Xamarin.Plugins/tree/master/Version) - Get app version from bundle